PavanRangani/docs/docs/prd/tax-views/tax-requirement.md

 - All type of views has some common criterias and some type specific criterias as follows
   - Common
     - My Families
-      - All associated [families](https://gallery.io/projects/MCHbtQVoQ2HCZfBS-vT-eRyP/files/MCEJu8Y2hyDScTeFCgb_Wfo7I8Qutw2SexQ) of the login user
+      - It shows those families where login user is associated in any entity's household team or associated as `Tax Component Lead`.
     - All Families
       - Allows to select multiple [families](https://gallery.io/projects/MCHbtQVoQ2HCZfBS-vT-eRyP/files/MCEJu8Y2hyDScRzSo2bFnA6d7B7xRkyqoCY) (Archived family is not shown)
       - Shows all families available in application in alphabetical order